Nullu: Mitigating Object Hallucinations in Large Vision-Language Models via HalluSpace Projection: Experiments

 \subsection{Results on MME}

-With all models exhibiting comparable performance trajectories, we present the results of LLaVA-1.5-7B as a representative to evaluate the general ability of the edited model.
+We present the results of LLaVA-1.5-7B as a representative to evaluate the general ability of the edited model.
 From Figure~\ref{fig:mme}, we see that implementing \nameshort{} leads to a consistent enhancement in perception- and recognition-based tasks.
-Moreover, it is interesting that using \nameshort{} can significantly enhance the LVLM in text-related tasks, such as OCR and Code Sense Reasoning.
-This may be attributed to the fact that \nameshort{} achieves the similar optimization attempts with DPO~\cite{rafailov2024direct}, which potentially improves LVLMs' general capacities by eliminating the possible attempts to generate untruthful responses.
+Moreover, it is interesting that using \nameshort{} can enhance the LVLM in text-related tasks, such as OCR and Code Sense Reasoning.
+This may be attributed to the fact that \nameshort{} achieves similar optimization attempts with DPO~\cite{rafailov2024direct}, potentially improving LVLMs' general capacities.
 See more discussions and numerical results in Supplementary materials.